smartdevicelink/sdl_hmi_integration_guidelines/docs/Navigation/SetVideoConfig/index.md

 Purpose
 : Negotiate parameters for a new video stream

-UI.SetVideoConfig represents a request from the app to determine whether a given video streaming configuration is supported by the HMI.
+Navigation.SetVideoConfig represents a request from the app to determine whether a given video streaming configuration is supported by the HMI.

 !!! must